 When and where to see cherry blossoms in Tokyo in 2020

 In summer, the banks and riverbed are host to various festivals and firework competitions.
 Feel the beauty and force of each firework as you watch from the deck of a water bus or yakatabune.
 The soft light of yakatabune lanterns and bright splashes of the fireworks reflecting off the water is a classic image of summertime in Tokyo.

 Winter is the season for evening scenery.
-See all the city sparkling and reflecting of the water like crystal towers under a starry sky.
-The bridge over the Sumida river, Tokyo Skytree, the illuminated Tokyo Tower and the light shows of Tokyo Bay—it is a joy to take in these views in a single sweep as you cruise the nighttime waters.
+See the city sparkling and reflecting of the water like crystal towers under a starry sky.
+The bridge over the Sumida River, Tokyo Skytree, the illuminated Tokyo Tower, and the light shows of Tokyo Bay—it is a joy to take in these views in a single sweep as you cruise the nighttime waters.

 Winter Illumination Guide